-Completing this course will prepare you to carry out research in your professional practice setting.
+Completing this course will prepare you to carry out research in your current professional practice setting.

 You will build your knowledge and understanding to carry out inquiry and research in a practice setting, investigate a range of practitioner research approaches and develop your understanding of practitioner research methods.

-Most critically, on completion of this course you will have designed a well-justified research question and proposal for an ethical research investigation in your own practice setting.
+Most critically, on completion of this course you will have designed a well-justified research question and proposal for an ethical research investigation of your current professional practice setting.

 Choosing a research methods course

 Research methods courses in education, social work or counselling prepare you for exploring answers to questions or testing theories about what works.
 They help students to develop expertise in disciplined inquiry.
 A range of courses are offered by the Faculty of Education and Social Work to prepare students for effectively researching and evaluating a programme or problem of practice in the most appropriate way.
 Research methods courses are organised under four major themes:

 Diverse methods spanning experimental/scientific to interpretive/post-modern approaches that focus on policy, teachers and teaching, students and learning, from pre-school to higher education.

 Methods that examine how best to conduct research with and by practitioners in their professional contexts.

 Methods that respect and utilise Māori perspectives on knowledge and knowing focused on research with, by, and for Māori.

 Methods used in applied and theoretical research within social work and counselling professional practices that inform social and community research.